 - Thyroid imbalances

 The adrenal glands and the thyroid work closely together.
 This is why many of the symptoms for HPA-D resemble hypothyroid symptoms.

-HPA-D can directly affect the thyroid’s function by increasing thyroid hormone resistance and depressing the thyroid’s ability to convert thyroid hormones to their active form.
+HPA-D can directly affect the thyroid’s function by increasing thyroid hormone resistance and depressing the body’s ability to convert thyroid hormone to its active form.
 This can lead to hypothyroid symptoms, even if thyroid hormone levels are normal.